Cargo Movie Review: India’s Sci-Fi Experiment

 Netflix film Cargo is an inventive dark humor film that will make you think

-In this fictional future (maybe this is what the future be like, you never know!!) spaceships and astronauts are appointed by “Indian Post Death Transition Services” to carry out afterlife-related transitions, which mainly include wiping out memory and sending them back to earth as a new person.
+In this fictional future (maybe this is what the future will be like, you never know!) spaceships and astronauts are appointed by “Indian Post Death Transition Services” to carry out afterlife-related transitions, which mainly include wiping out memory and sending them back to earth as a new person.

 Vikrant Massey plays Prahastha, a demon/rakshasa employed to carry out the post-death transition in spaceship Pushpak 634A.
 Yuvishka, played by Shwetha Tripathy Sharma is sent to assist him in his duties.

-There portions where the plot stumbles a bit the compelling storytelling and presentation compensate for everything.
+There are portions where the plot stumbles a bit but the compelling storytelling and presentation compensate for everything.
 The background score by Shezan Shaikh is soothing and compliments the narrative pretty well.

-Vikrant Massey and Swetha Tripathy have done an excellent job; so did the actors who made a brief yet impactful appearance in Cargo.
+Vikrant Massey and Swetha Tripathy have done an excellent job and so did the actors who made a brief yet impactful appearance in Cargo.

 Every character stays with us irrespective of their limited screen presence.
-The makers of the film, an audacious attempt in taking a road less traveled is successful by a significant percentage.
+The makers of the film have given an audacious attempt in taking a road less traveled are successful by a significant percentage.
 It’s not every time that Bollywood comes up with such a stunning narrative.
 These are the kind of films that can bring back the art in Hindi films.

 Here’s a fun fact, the names of the characters and even the spaceship are those associated with demons from Hindu mythology.
 As per the ancient scripts, demons were the ones who dealt with afterlife activities.
 That must be the reason for the makers to come up with such a thought for the character names.